- November 2, 2021

 - Traders still holding longs get the benefit of stopped out traders buying back in which propels their trade into profits.

-This is the natural evolution of price and as a trader you should seek to avoid these flushes by placing your stop in an area out of the way of the natural movements and volatility of price.
+This is the natural evolution of price and as a trader, you should seek to avoid these flushes.
+Consider placing your stop loss in an area out of the way of the natural movements and volatility of price.

 I think it’s more objective than the previous method but you will still have to determine where you project the range from after the ATR has been calculated.

-- ATR stop loss is calculated from the closing price of entry candle
+- ATR stop loss is calculated from the high price of entry candle

-You’ve probably heard the following “This is a low risk trading setup”.
-What does that mean?
+You’ve probably heard the following: “This is a low risk trading setup”.

 There is simply risk.

 The only way a trade can be “low risk” is if you are using a smaller risk percentage than you usually do.